vegardinho/alfred_bluetooth_controller/README.md

 ### Safe Mode

-Set environment variable `confirm` in workflow to `true` if you want to force user confirmation on toggle and deactivation commands.
+Set workflow configuration variable `confirm` in workflow to `true` if you want to force user confirmation on toggle and deactivation commands.
 (Useful for iMacs and Mac Minis who that would have trouble turning Bluetooth on again without any input devices.)